 - Background: briefly describe the problem or issue being addressed

 - Methods: describe how the study was performed

 - Results: describe the salient results or findings

 - Conclusions: describe what the authors conclude from these results

 - Research presented in abstracts must confirm to CIHR guidelines for experimental procedures.
 All investigations involving humans and animals must have been conducted in conformity with these principals).

-- Authors must declare any financial interest in a company (or its competitors) that makes a product discussed in the presentation.
+- Authors must declare any financial interest that makes a product discussed in the presentation.
 In general, generic names should always be used rather than specific trade names.